-2: Introduction Describes the main features of the WiBox and the protocols it supports.
-3: Getting Started Describes the steps to the physical installation and initial configuration of the WiBox.
-4: Web-Manager Details using the Web-Manager to set parameters such as port and server properties.
-5: Telnet or Serial Port (Setup Mode) Configuration Provides instructions for accessing Setup Mode (command line interface) using a Telnet connection through the network or a terminal or terminal emulation program through the serial port.
-6: Setup Mode: Server Configuration Details the network (server) settings 7: Setup Mode: Channel Configuration Details the serial port settings.
-8: Setup Mode: Advanced Settings Details expert and security settings and explains how to reset the unit to default values.
+Chapter Description 2: Introduction Describes the main features of the WiBox 2100E and the protocols it supports.
+3: Getting Started Describes the steps to the physical installation and initial configuration of the WiBox 2100E.
+4: Web Manager Configuration Details using the Web Manager to set parameters such as port and server properties.
+5: Telnet or Serial Port (Setup Mode) ConfigurationProvides instructions for accessing Setup Mode (command line interface) using a Telnet connection through the network or a 6: Setup Mode: Server Configuration 7: Setup Mode: Channel Details the serial port settings.
+8: Setup Mode: Advanced SettingsDetails expert and security settings and explains how to reset to default values.
 9: Monitor Mode Provides instructions for accessing and using the command line interface for monitoring the network and diagnosing problems.
-10: Updating Firmware Provides instructions for obtaining the latest firmware and updating the WiBox.
-11: Wireless Bridging Provides information on the WiBox wireless bridging feature, which will be available for WiBox2100E with firmware version 6.2 or later.
-12: Troubleshooting Describes common problems and error messages and how to contact Lantronix Technical Support.
-A: Mounting Brackets Provides dimensions of the brackets for mounting the WiBox.
-B: Binary to Hexadecimal Conversions Provides instructions for converting binary numbers to hexadecimals.
-0 Compliance
+10: Updating Firmware Provides instructions for obtaining the latest firmware and updating the WiBox 2100E.
+11: Wireless Bridging Provides information on the WiBox 2100E wireless bridging which will be available for WiBox 2100E with firmware versic later.
+A: Troubleshooting Describes common problems and error messages and how to contact Lantronix Technical Support.
+B: Technical Support Provides contact information and instructions to access Lantronix Technical Support.

+Chapter Description C: Mounting Brackets Provides dimensions of the brackets for mounting the WiBox 2100E.
+D: Binary to Hexadecimal Conversions Provides instructions for converting binary numbers to hexadecimals.
+E: Compliance Information Provides compliance information.